 Individualized Education Program (IEP)

-Each public school child who is eligible for special education and related services must have an Individualized Education Program (IEP).
-Each IEP must be designed for one student and must be a truly individualized document that guides and supports the educational process for a student.
-The IEP creates an opportunity for teachers, parents, and administrators, related services personnel, and students (when appropriate) to work together to improve educational results for children with disabilities.
+Each public school child who receives special education and related services must have an Individualized Education Program (IEP).
+Each IEP must be designed for one student and must be a truly individualized document.
+The IEP creates an opportunity for teachers, parents, school administrators, related services personnel, and students (when appropriate) to work together to improve educational results for children with disabilities.
 The IEP is the cornerstone of a quality education for each child with a disability.

-Definition taken from the Utah Department of Education website: http://www.ed.gov/parents/needs/speced/iepguide/index.html.
+Definition from the Utah Department of Education website: view website ed.gov/parents/needs/speced/iepguide/index.html.

 The following are info sheets to help you as you work as an effective member of the team at the school to ensure services for your child.